 Participating in extracurricular activities develops valuable leadership and organizational skills and contributes to a graduate's marketability.
 The Center for Graduate Studies Office of Student Services sponsors programs and events throughout the year to help foster a sense of community.
-If your organization is considering participating, putting on, hosting an event, or if you would like assistance requesting an event, please contact the campus Director of Student Affairs, Mr. Gerry Van Booven, for a copy of the "Activities Request Form."
+If your student organization is considering participating, putting on, hosting an event, or if you would like assistance requesting an event, please contact the Campus Director of Student Services, Mr. Gerry Van Booven, for the current version of the "Activities Request Form."